 Theoretical Foundations of Strength and Conditioning

 Theory and application of physiological, biomechanical, psychological components of physical performance needed to analyze, develop and implement strength and conditioning programs.
 NSCA standards and guidelines.
-Prerequisite: HSC 211 or HSC 214 and HSC 215.
+Prerequisite: One of: HSC 211 or HSC 214, 215.